SchemaStore/schemastore/CONTRIBUTING.md

 - Always use `minLength`/`maxLength`/`pattern`/etc for property values.
 - Don't end `title`/`description` values with colon.
 - Always omit leading articles for `title`-s and trailing punctuation to make expected object values look more like types in programming languages.
+Also start `title`-s with a lowercase letter and try use nouns for titles instead of sentences.
 - Always explicitly state whether some setting is global for some tool or local for a project created with this tool.
 For instance if some settings is local then add `for the current <project-type>` at the end of the `description` like